moonline/UW.Olivos-Roche/Paper.rst

    * - .. image:: images/icon-smile-face.png
           :width: 0.75cm
-          :target: Roundicons_
+          :target: RI2019_
      - .. image:: images/icon-sad-face.png
           :width: 0.75cm
-          :target: Roundicons_
+          :target: RI2019_
    * - * Extensive sidewalk network
        * Grid system, short access
        * Curb ramps on avenues
        * Well lighting
+       * Green spaces (trees and grassed areas)
-     - * Broken sidewalks
+     - * Broken(not maintained sidewalks
        * Littered sidewalks
        * Missing curb ramps on local streets
        * Dark sidewalk sections
        * Few activity on the streets in the evening
+       * No benches/street furniture to rest and stay

 In general, walking is well accessible and safe in Olivos Roche, due to the all over existing paved sidewalks.

 The grid system makes it easy no navigate and calculate distances, but causes 30% longer walking distances than a grid system with diagonal streets.

-Walking with heavy or huge bags or caddy may be complicated, due to missing curb ramps or broken sidewalks.
+Walking with heavy or huge bags, buggy or caddy may be complicated, due to missing curb ramps or broken sidewalks.
+People walking a lot with buggies buy models with bigger wheels, but this models often are not completely foldable to carry by car or bus.

 During the day people feel safe and walk much.
 In the night, dark sidewalks sections, caused by big trees, and not maintained or littered sidewalks, make people feel unsafe at some places.
 Missing activites on many roads contribute to that sense.

 .. figure:: images/Alfonzo-2005-Hierarchy-of-walking-needs.jpg
    :width: 75%

-   Hierarchy of Walking needs within a Social-Ecological Framework (Alfonzo_, 2005, p.
+   Hierarchy of Walking needs within a Social-Ecological Framework (AM2005_, 2005, p.
 820)

 Looking Alfonzos Walking needs classification (Alfozo, 2005), we can say, the basic needs Accessibility and Safety are satisfied at a high level in Olivos Roche, but there is room for improvement for comfortable and pleasurable Walking.